 - Borrowing more as you are now older

-People who have taken out equity release in the past, may find their existing plan uncompetitive.
+People who have taken out a lifetime mortgage in the past, may find their existing plan is now uncompetitive.
 By switching plans to a lower interest rate, not only could you save money – potentially thousands – it could also mean you could leave more inheritance for your loved ones or have further equity available in the future.

 Accessing more money

-If your financial situation has changed, unlocking more cash from your home could be an option if you switch your equity release plan.
+If your financial situation has changed, unlocking more cash from your home could be an option if you switch your lifetime mortgage plan.
 Your house may have increased in value over time, meaning you could borrow more.

 Find a plan that suits your needs

 Your circumstances may have changed since you first took out equity release and it’s possible that a new plan could have features that better suit what you want or need.

 If you are on a lump sum lifetime mortgage, there may be a chance to take out a drawdown lifetime mortgage instead with a smaller initial amount and the option to take out further sums in the future when you need it.
 To do this, the initial lump sum would need to repay the existing lifetime mortgage.

 Your new plan could also include different features, including downsizing protection, to ensure it’s still right for your needs.

 Next steps on switching your lifetime mortgage plan

 You can find out if you can switch your plan without it costing you a penny by talking to one of our expert equity release advisers.
 All our equity release advice relates to our range of Key branded products only and our fixed advice fee of £899 is only payable on completion.